← All Insights

 And AI is arriving into this market whether carriers are ready for it or not.

+We assessed 68 carriers across the London specialty market.
 The finding is not what most executives expect.

 The majority of the London Market is carrying a competitive liability that does not yet show up in their combined ratio — but will.
 Every underwriting decision made, every placement accepted or declined, every claim handled: that accumulated knowledge is sitting somewhere.
 For most carriers, it is sitting in systems they do not own or control.